alexs-44/solar-forecasting/README.md

 Linear Regression dominated instantaneous prediction due to the near-linear irradiance-power relationship, motivating the shift to a true forecasting formulation.

-> The CNN-LSTM hybrid achieves the best or even accuracy across all metrics and
+> The CNN-LSTM hybrid achieves the best overall accuracy across all metrics and
 > generalises well to an unseen geographic location, confirming the value of using
 > continuous lat/lon features instead of one-hot site encodings.

+**Key Findings:**
+- LSTM and CNN-LSTM outperform Linear Regression under the forecasting formulation (R²=0.784 vs 0.742)
+- Reducing dropout from 0.2 to 0.1 improved CNN1D from R²=0.724 to R²=0.774
+- Expanding training data from 1 to 3 years improved LSTM R² by 0.068 points
+- Instantaneous prediction is dominated by Linear Regression (R²=0.995) — reformulating as forecasting is necessary to show deep learning value
 ---

 ## How It Works